KalaKit/KalaWindow/README.md

 ![Logo](logo.png)

 KalaWindow is a lightweight C++ 20 library for Windows that is used for rendering the window your program will be ran inside of.
+KalaWindow natively supports and uses KalaInput for all its input-related mechanics.

 # Prerequisites (when compiling from source code)